marle3003/mokapi/docs/guides/get-started/welcome.md

 ---
-title: Mokapi documentation
+title: Mokapi Guides
-description: This documentation will help you to run Mokapi in your environment
+description: These guides will help you to run Mokapi in your environment
 ---

-# Welcome to Mokapi documentation
+# Welcome to Mokapi guides

-This documentation will help you to run Mokapi in your environment
+These guides will help you to run Mokapi in your environment

 ## Get started